mvparakhin/ml-tidbits/docs/mlrsplines.md

 W_{2t}=\frac{1}{\sqrt{D_t}}.
 $$

 > **Why \$-\log 2\$?** It aligns Python Mode‑1 and Mode‑2 parameter initializations so that “internal” and “external” paths produce identical knots and numerics (see §9).
-It also yields a natural scale when inputs are near zero, which is common at neural‑network initialization.
+It also gives a natural scale when inputs are near zero (common at NN initialization).

 ### 5.2 Knots and midpoints